 Positive Money Mindset

-Having the right mindset about money is one of the most important things you can do to achieve financial success.
+A positive money mindset is one of the most important things you can do to achieve financial success.

 It makes all the difference.
-Below are some of the key characteristics of a right money mindset:
+Below are some of the key characteristics of the right mindset:

-- You understand that money is a powerful tool to be used for good and not something to be feared or worshipped.
+- You understand that money is a powerful tool to be used for good and not something to be feared or worshiped.

-- You know that there is enough money in the world for everyone to live prosperously.
+- You know there is enough money for everyone to live prosperously.

 Most of us have a love-hate relationship with money.
 We want more of it, but we also feel guilty and stressed about the money we have (or don’t have).